CERTCC/Vultron/docs/process_models/report_management.md

 future work.
 The result of this prioritization process will be to either accept the report for follow-up or defer further effort.

+!!! note ""
--   Once a report is in the _Valid_ state, Participants MAY choose to perform a shallow technical analysis on it to prioritize any further effort relative to other work.
+    Once a report is in the _Valid_ state, Participants MAY choose to perform a shallow technical analysis on it to prioritize any further effort relative to other work.

+!!! note ""
--   Participants SHOULD have a bias toward accepting rather than deferring cases up to their work capacity limits.
+    Participants SHOULD have a bias toward accepting rather than deferring cases up to their work capacity limits.

 In other words, prioritization is only necessary if the workload